ShaderTranspiler/.github/profile/README.md

 ## Tooling

 - [ShaderSandbox.jl](https://github.com/ShaderTranspiler/ShaderSandbox.jl) A simple app that allows quickly and easily testing the transpiler through a [Shadertoy](https://shadertoy.com)-like sandbox environment.
-Though it was mainly designed for testing the transpiler, it can be used as a general sandbox environment as well for writing vertex and fragment shaders.
+Though it was mainly designed for testing the transpiler, it can be used as a general sandbox environment as well for writing and testing vertex/fragment shaders.

 # Getting Started